Delmiro Gouveia

-Delmiro Gouveia is a municipality located in the westernmost point of the Brazilian state of Alagoas.
+Delmiro Gouveia (/Central northeastern portuguese pronunciation: [dewˈmiɾu go(ʊ)ˈveɐ]/) is a municipality located in the westernmost point of the Brazilian state of Alagoas.
 Its population is 52,262 (2020) and its area is 609 km^{2}.

 The municipality holds part of the 26736 ha Rio São Francisco Natural Monument, which protects the spectacular canyons of the São Francisco River between the Paulo Afonso Hydroelectric Complex and the Xingó Dam.